About

 Awards and Honors

-Stone has been awarded multiple artist in residence fellowships including Cassilhaus, Ucross Foundation, Jentel Artist Foundation, Brush Creek Foundation for the Arts, Virginia Center of Creative Arts and the National Park Service.
+Stone has been awarded multiple artist in residence fellowships including Cassilhaus, Ucross Foundation, Jentel Artist Foundation, Willapa Bay AIR, Brush Creek Foundation for the Arts, Virginia Center of Creative Arts and the National Park Service.
 These fellowships provide her with concentrated focus for creating original work while engaging in stimulating intellectual dialog with other artists.

 Stone was awarded the Arthur Griffin award in 2024, a Photolucida Critical Mass Top 50 winner in 2022 and in 2023 was awarded the inaugural Critical Mass Archive 192 award.
 Stone was second place winner in The National Best Contemporary Photography exhibition by the Fort Wayne Museum of Art in 2022.
 She was awarded the Montana Fellowship in 2019 from the LEAW Foundation which included an artist residency at the Virginia Center of Creative Art.
 She was also a finalist for the Clarence John Laughlin award in 2017, nominated for the Baum Award for Emerging American Photographer in 2016 and was awarded the top Portfolio Review Prize at PhotoNOLA 2013, her first review, which resulted in a solo show at the New Orleans Photo Alliance Gallery in 2014.
 She worked as an artist in schools from two grants from the Montana Arts Council in 2011 and received a Strategic Investment grant from the Montana Arts Council in 2020.